giljetomo/SPL/docs/index.md

 #### Privacy Policy
 The developer of SPL app values your privacy and will uphold the highest standards to protect it.
 By using SPL or by visiting the developer's website, you acknowledge that you accept the practices and policies outlined in this Privacy Policy.

-SPL may contain links to other sites or products and we are not responsible for the privacy policies and/or practices of other companies.
+SPL may contain links to other sites or products and is not responsible for the privacy policies and/or practices of other companies.
 When linking to another company, you should read that company’s privacy policy.

 #### Information Collection
 SPL does not log or share your personal information.